 10.1.44 Serious Adverse Event Reporting Form (SERIOUS)

-Purpose: To record the details of each serious adverse event.

-Who: An AsthmaNet coordinator completes the form in collaboration with the exacerbation is deemed serious.
+- Purpose: To record the details of each serious adverse event. - Who: An AsthmaNet coordinator completes the form in collaboration with the Principal Investigator. - When: A clinical adverse event, laboratory adverse event, or significant asthma exacerbation is deemed serious.